 About Arirang

-Arirang is one of the best-known Korean folk melodies, so it works well as a lyrical world-folk page for players searching beyond the usual nursery repertoire.
+Arirang is one of the best-known Korean folk melodies, so it works well as a lyrical world-folk page for players searching beyond the usual nursery repertoire and western holiday tunes.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 3/4 with a reference tempo around 96 BPM and a key center of G. This arrangement stays approachable, but it still gives useful practice in phrasing, breath control, and cleaner note changes.
 It is especially useful for breath planning, legato phrasing, and a more vocal melodic shape.
 The melody-first layout keeps attention on finger changes, timing, and tone.